mihanovak1024/pg-startup-essay-highlights/README.md

 - The reason is that investors need to get their capital back.
 They'll only consider companies that have an exit strategy—meaning companies that could get bought or go public.

-- Another concept we need to introduce now is valuation.
-When someone buys shares in a company, that implicitly establishes a value for it.

 - So when do you approach VCs?
 When you can convince them.
 If the founders have impressive resumes and the idea isn't hard to understand,